-- 23 Oct Bury The Met
+- 20 Oct Bury St Edmunds The Apex Arts Centre

-- 24 Oct Newcastle The Cluny
+- 21 Oct Newcastle The Cluny

-- 29 Oct London Union Chapel
+- 25 Oct London Union Chapel

 Caravan are considered by many to be the undisputed, unsung heroes of the British Prog movement.
 Often quoted as being one of the most formidable acts to emerge from the '60s progressive rock scene, over the years they have managed to achieve cult status and have maintained a passionate and diehard following.